 As completely counterintuitive as this is for most of us, it works.
 The more you are willing to agree with your child’s feelings while calmly holding on to the boundary, the easier it will be for her to release her resistance and move on.
 How can your child continue to fight when you won’t stop agreeing with her?
 This parenting “white-flag” of empathy will miraculously dissolve the tension for both of you.

 d) If your child still does not comply for whatever reason, follow through by taking her hand (literally or figuratively).
 “You’re having a hard time coming upstairs to brush your teeth, so I’m going to help you.”
 You calmly take her hand, and then perhaps you add, “Thank you for letting me know you needed help.”

 This by the way, is exactly what she was doing.
 And once you’ve recognized that all of your child’s resistant, impulsive, objectionable behavior is really just an awkward request for your help, you’ll probably find it easier to stop yelling about it.

-I offer a complete guide to boundaries that is guaranteed to help you stop yelling in
+I offer a complete guide to respectful, effective boundaries in

 No Bad Kids: Toddler Discipline Without Shame